-Despite his sourmug the Bulldog is jovial, comical and amiable, among the most docile and mellow of dogs.
+Despite its “sourmug,” the Bulldog is jovial, comical, and amiable, among the most docile and mellow of dogs.
 He is willing to please, although he retains a stubborn streak.
-The bulldog is very good with children.
+He is very good with children.
 Most are moderately friendly toward strangers.
-The breed is quite good with other pets.
+Although some can be aggressive with strange dogs, the breed is quite good with other pets.

-The Bulldog appreciates a daily outing but cannot tolerate hot humid weather and should not be expected to jog or walk great distances, or to jump from any heights.
+The Bulldog appreciates a daily outing but cannot tolerate hot humid weather, which can be deadly.
+He should not be expected to jog or walk great distances, or to jump from any heights.
 Most Bulldogs cannot swim.
 Most Bulldogs wheeze and snore, and some drool.
 Coat care is minimal, but facial wrinkles (and any folds around the tail) should be cleaned daily.

 - Major concerns: ventricular septal defect, CHD, KCS, stenotic nares, elongated soft palate, shoulder luxation, internalized tail

 - Minor concerns: entropion, ectropion, distichiasis, CHD, elbow dysplasia, cherry eye, patellar luxation, demodicosis, tracheal hypoplasia

 - Suggested tests: (hip), (elbow), knee, cardiac, (eye), tracheal hypoplasia

 - Life span: 8–12 years • Note: This breed cannot tolerate heat.
 Special precautions must be taken when anesthetizing a Bulldog.